dra2020/rdapy/docs/_pages/partisan.md

+---
+layout: page
-# Partisan: Partisan Bias & Responsiveness
+title: Partisan Bias & Responsiveness
+permalink: partisan/
+---

 You can compute a full complement of partisan analytics for a set of districts all at once, described next, or you can compute individual metrics, described in the subsequent sections.